You can watch a video summary of this post.

 BSL is a three-dimensional language, which means you need to understand how to use hand gestures, facial expressions, and a different grammatical structure (than English) to convey meaning.
 This can make it challenging to learn by yourself from an app, book or YouTube clips.
 This is why it’s important to learn in a structured way with a qualified professional.

-Secondly, as BSL is a visual language, you need to immerse yourself in the language as much as possible – for example, by attending BSL classes or events and by meeting deaf people.
+Secondly, BSL is a visual language.
+It helps if you immerse yourself in it as much as possible.
+Attend BSL classes or events and meet deaf people.
 By keeping these things in mind, you can become a proficient BSL user.
-The Level 1 award in BSL is intended to be a stepping stone for complete beginners.
-Even if you don’t want a qualification, an accredited course will give you the skills you need to communicate with native Sign Language users.

 How long does it take to learn BSL?